 Be sure to talk to your veterinarian about the best ways to reduce your Himalayan's risk of these health conditions.
 They'll be able to provide active steps you can take to protect it, as well as an action plan if a health condition does arise.

 Diet and Nutrition

-Your cat's nutritional needs depend on their age, weight, and activity levels, so it's important to talk to your veterinarian about their feeding schedule.
+Your cat's nutritional needs depend on its age, weight, and activity levels, so it's important to talk to your veterinarian about its feeding schedule.
 Because Himalayans are susceptible to hairballs—their long, silky coats are highly prone to shedding—you might want to ask your vet about a food specially formulated to prevent or reduce hairballs.